 Carmen, along with business partner Denis Paquette, founded RealWorld Media and Films in 1996, and they have been producing content for big and small screens ever since.
 Carmen lives in Vancouver, Canada with her daughter, the amazing Celina Drysdale Henríquez.

+A human being from planet earth, acting was never an option growing up.
 I started in social work before graduating with a degree in economics and then started my own business in Web design.
 I was always driven to create something with a purpose, something that brings value to people watching or experiencing it.
 That is when I decided to first pursue acting and then writing and directing followed shortly after.

 Being someone who i would say is a hybrid culturally in my thinking, i believe the visual media especially film is one of the most powerful forms of media in today’s world.
 It can change the audiences emotionally, consciously and way of thinking.
 That is why i want to make or be in projects that celebrate or give the feeling of joy, love, collaboration, kindness, friendships.